Welcome back to this series on architecting applications and systems with scaling in mind.

 - We now move into the world of “eventual consistency”.

-- Still a single write DB, so write-heavy applications may not benefit.
+- Still a single write database, so write-heavy applications may not benefit.

 Adding a Read-Replica per Server